-Table 5-10 Comparison of macro directive features provided by armasm and the armclang integrated assembler armasm feature armclang integrated assembler feature Description MACRO, MEND directives .macro, .endm directives Directives to mark the start and end of the definition of a macro. {\$label} macro parameter Use a normal macro parameter.
+Table 5-10 Comparison of macro directive features provided by armasm and the armclang integrated assembler armasm feature armclang integrated assembler feature Description MACRO, .macro, Directives to mark the start and end of the definition of a macro.
+MEND directives .endm directives {\$label} macro parameter Use a normal macro parameter.
 Optionally define an internal label to use within the macro. {\$cond} macro parameter Use a normal macro parameter.
-Optionally define a condition code to use within the macro. { \$parameter{,\$para meter} } custom macro parameter specification {parameter{:type} {,parameter{:type}}} custom macro parameter and parameter type specification With armasm, any number of custom macro parameters can be defined.
+Optionally define a condition code to use within the macro. {\$parameter{,\$para meter}} custom macro parameter specification ustom {,parameter{:type}}} With armasm, any number of custom macro parameters can be defined.
 Unspecified parameters are substituted with an empty string.
 With the armclang integrated assembler, the custom macro parameters can optionally have a parameter type type.
-This can be either req or vararg.
+This can be either req or varang.
 Unspecified parameters are substituted with an empty string.
 The req type specifies a required parameter.
 The assembler generates an error when instantiating a macro if a required parameter is missing and a default value is not available.
 The vararg type collects all remaining parameters as one parameter.
 It can only be used as the last parameter within the list of parameters for a given macro.
 Only one vararg parameter can be specified.